usegalaxy-eu/docker-ilastik/README.md

-# docker-odv
-Docker image for ODV
+# Docker image for QuPath - constructed for the use as Galaxy IT